-Platform: Office 365
+- Platform: Office 365

-Email Security Bypassed: Office 365
+- Email Security Bypassed: Office 365

-Payload: Malicious Link
+- Payload: Malicious Link

-Technique: Brand Impersonation
+- Technique: Brand Impersonation

-Payload: Clicking on the “create account” link leads to multiple redirects, before landing on “theverifycheck.com” webpage.
+Clicking on the “create an account” link leads to multiple redirects, before landing on “theverifycheck.com” webpage.
 Upon arriving at this landing page, a pop-up alert requests permission to show notifications from the website.
 After clicking “Allow” the landing page remains static.

-Concealed URL: The URL is concealed in text via hyperlink.
+The attack impersonates an email from BTC Era, where anyone can trade on the platform.
+This is an effective method to install malware if overlooked by the recipient.
 The URL is hosted through Constant Contact, an email marketing provider, although the email body implies the link leads to an account setup page through BTC Era.
 By concealing the URL, the recipient is likely to click on it and see what follows.

-Marketing Campaign / Email Hosting Service: Utilizing bulk email services is an easy way to deliver a widespread attack to multiple recipients at the same time.
+Furthermore, utilizing bulk email services is an easy way to deliver a widespread attack to multiple recipients at the same time.
 It takes less effort than spoofing emails and is more effective in casting a wide net to catch unsuspecting recipients.

 Abnormal can catch this attack due to the unusual sender, the redirect links detected, and the clear name impersonation.
 Combined with the fact that the email contains texts and spaces at a size zero—common among email attackers–we can determine that this email is malicious.